esprit112/image-converter/Readme.md

 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-... (full license text) ...

-To view the full license, see: https://www.gnu.org/licenses/gpl-3.0.en.html
+To view the full license, see: https://www.gnu.org/licenses/gpl-3.0.en.html.

 You should include a LICENSE file in your repository containing the full GPLv3 text and add the appropriate copyright notice, for example:

-Copyright (C) 2025 Your Name
+Copyright (C) 2025 Martin Greer

-Replace "Your Name" with your name or organization.

 ## Files
 - batch_image_converter.py — main script